andy-she-hoi/AWS-CICD/Front-end/README.md

 Choose the Region.

-Choose the S3 bucket, _for example, s3-website-ap-southeast-2.amazonaws.com (example.link)_
+Choose the S3 bucket, _for example, s3-website-ap-southeast-2.amazonaws.com (www.example.link)_

 In Record type, choose A ‐ Routes traffic to an IPv4 address and some AWS resources.

 For Evaluate target health, choose Yes.

 Choose Define simple record.